Hurfaderfagerf/NSMB-MarioVsLuigi/README.md

 # NSMB-MarioVsLuigi
-A unity-standalone 2-10 player remake of the Mario vs. Luigi gamemode from the New Super Mario Bros DS download game.
+A unity-standalone 2-10 player remake featuring some game made by someone epic and me messing it all up

 Includes the 5 default levels (Grassland, Bricks, Castle, Pipes, and Ice), along with a handful of custom levels to battle on!
 All power-ups are included and remain faithful to their original counterparts, along with the new addition of the Propeller Suit & Ice Flower!